 Aside from PCR bias, other factors could affect the qualitative and quantitative efficiency of metabarcoding studies.
 A largely neglected problem in arthropod metabarcoding concerns taxonomic biases in DNA recovery.
 This bias can affect an analysis in several ways.
-First, DNA could degrade at different pace in different taxa leading to a taxonomic degradation bias.
+First, DNA could degrade at different paces in different taxa leading to a taxonomic degradation bias.
 Arthropod community samples are often collected by passive trapping methods, exposing the samples to varying times of suboptimal storage, e.g. in a malaise or pitfall trap in a tropical forest.
 Such storage conditions could additionally amplify degradation bias.
-Different arthropod taxa are also distinguished by different bodyplans, which translate into different soft to hard tissue ratios and thus probably different DNA contents.
+Different arthropod taxa are also distinguished by different bodyplans, which translate into different soft to hard tissue ratios and thus most likely different DNA contents.
 And even within an arthropod specimen, separate body parts are expected to contain varying amounts of cells and consequently DNA.
 The usage of different body parts or different taxa in a community analysis could thus already introduce a considerable bias.
 Depending on the strength of all these taxonomic biases, qualitative and quantitative metabarcoding results could be severely distorted, even in the absence of PCR priming bias.

-Here, test various biasing factors in metabarcoding analyses of arthropod communities.
+Here, we test various biasing factors in metabarcoding analyses of arthropod communities.
 Using a simple dual indexing protocol on the Illumina MiSeq system, we sequence tissue and DNA mock communities of a taxonomically diverse set of Hawaiian and Californian arthropods.
 We aim to optimize qualitative assessments of arthropod biodiversity and explicitly test for the possibility of species abundance estimates.
 We try to optimize our analyses by 1. choosing appropriate barcode markers out of a selection of four nuclear and four mitochondrial fragments.
 2. by reducing the PCR cycle number during library preparation and 3. by identifying the taxon specific PCR bias and correcting for it.
 We also quantify the effect of degradation bias at different sample storage conditions by size selecting and sequencing degraded and non-degraded DNA fractions out of community samples.
 And last, we estimate taxon and tissue specific biases and association of body size, weight and associated DNA content for different taxa.

 Methods